dotnet/arcade/Documentation/Darc.md

 ### options

+*  -d, --dependOn: when set, returns the DependencyItems which depend on the `<input>`
 *  -p, --produced: return the dependencies that were produced by the `<query-parameters>`.
 If not set, the returned collection will include dependencies where the `<query-parameters>` were used.
 *  --remote: if set, Darc will query the reporting store instead of local files.